Logo Maker Wix vs. Canva vs. Mojomox

 Both Wix and Canva include logo symbols into their logo creation process.
 For that reason, it’s necessary that you pick your industry before getting into the customization editor.
 If you have a good idea of what your logo design should look like, Wix gives you many editing settings to get to the result you were aiming for.
 During our testing, we noticed that some designs can require a good amount of fiddling around.
 Canva, by contrast, puts its focus on using one of the logo templates and making more basic edits, e.g. colors and font style, within those templates.

 Mojomox believes in the strength of modern wordmarks but also offers geometric logo symbols.
 The result will be a more modern logo.

 In regards to pricing, Canva offers a basic logo file (with background color) for free.
 More logo formats come with an annual subscription for $119.99 that includes other marketing templates.
 Wix has two logo packages, one basic one with standard image files for $49 and an advanced package for $99.
-With Mojomox, you can get a basic hi-resolution logo file for $19.90 (one-time payment) or create up to 20 logo and brand kits (can be deleted and reused) for $119.90/year.
+With Mojomox, you can create up to 20 logo & brand kits for $10/month.
+These can be used for multiple versions of your logo or for different brands.
+Old logos and brand kits can be deleted and reused.